 Report beginning and end market values of purchased feeds and supplies in Screen 3.
 Workspace is provided for the quantity and market value per unit for the purchased feed and supply categories to assist in the calculation of the total value for each item at beginning and end of year.
 Of course, if an accurate accounting was made for the previous year, the end-of-year inventory should be used for the beginning-of-year inventory for this year.
-The beginningof-year data is not optional; it is required.
+The beginning-of-year data is not optional; it is required.
 If winter wheat is grown, be sure to include in grown feed end-of-year inventory (Worksheet 3) the value of the crop based on the cost incurred in growing it.
+Unused silage bags should be entered as supplies in the "land/bldg./fence" category.
 The footnote for Screen 3 explains how inventory changes are computed and their effect on accrual expenses.